Sibusiso Zuma: Nordsjælland

 On 16 October 2009, he signed a one-year contract with the Danish club FC Nordsjælland.
-On 8 November 2009 Zuma scored his first goal for Nordsjælland in the club's 1–0 win over SønderjyskE.
+On 8 November 2009, Zuma scored his first goal for Nordsjælland in the club's 1–0 win over SønderjyskE.
 When Nordsjælland visited F.C.
 Copenhagen on 24 March 2010 in a Danish League match, Zuma played well and was substituted to a large majority of the F.C.
 Copenhagen supporters applauding him.
 A distinctly touched Zuma claimed that the home supporters were incredible.

+Vasco da Gama

+In 2010, Zuma joined Vasco da Gama, based in Cape Town.
+He played one season for the club.

+SuperSport United

+In 2011, Zuma joined SuperSport United, where he stayed until announcing his retirement in 2015.

 International career

 He has represented South Africa 67 times.
 He played for his country at the 2002 FIFA World Cup.
 Zuma was the captain of South African National team at the 2006 African Cup of Nations tournament.

 Personal life

 Sibusiso Zuma Foundation

 In 2010, Zuma opened the Sibusiso Zuma Foundation which works with young kids with HIV.
 The foundation also works with "prevention and education about HIV/Aids" and "the prevention of HIV infection and/or the distribution of information relating to HIV/Aids".

-Zuma says: "I'm just trying to help a lot of communities here in South Africa.
-Especially the poor ones."